xbbxtt/us/journals/michaela_arteberry.md

 Started to gut out all of the front end auth stuff to be able to use Redux with our react front end.

 24 APril:
 Installed some Tailwind plugins in the tailwind config file.
+Got the matches table to work and show the liked by user and the logged in user.